kjtanaka/deploy_mpicluster/README.md

 Deployment Script of MPI Cluster
 ====================================

-This script build MPI Cluster on OpenStack instances.
+This script build MPI Cluster on Ubuntu-12.04/12.10 instances on OpenStack.

 Requirements
 ---------------